MuelMart/Medical-Deserts/README.md

 Either the sum of all *Internal Medicine* or *Family Practice* clinicians in the specified organization.
 Or 1 for a individual private practice clinician.

 **lat**
-The WGS40 latitude of the practice.
+The WGS84 (EPSG 4326) latitude of the practice.

 **lon**
-The WGS40 longitude of the practice.
+The WGS84 (EPSG 4326) longitude of the practice.

 ### TRACT_GEOMETRIES
 Contains the geometries for every tract in the country.
 Stored using the [spatialite](https://www.gaia-gis.it/fossil/libspatialite/index) SQLite extension.